waterhackweek/AndeanAmazonHydro/README.md

 - Point ocurrences of fish species in The Amazon basin (Available at: Global Biodiversity Information Facility https://www.gbif.org)

-Data from both countries come from different sources, probably we will need to allocate some time in data cleaning and preparation.

 # Specific Objectives/Questions:

 1. Identify key hydrological indicators to describe and classify hydrological regimes in the Andean Amazon.

 2. Spatial visualization and mapping of the proposed classification of hydrological regimes to test for latitudinal and altitudinal gradients.